GabriFila/app-sagra-pesto/README.md

 - router with all PrivateRoute for pages except for login
 - useState = {isLoggedIn : boolean, roles: string[], name: string}
 - useState = {serviceDbRef: string, storageDbRef: string}
-- in useEffect setup onetime listener for firebase.auth() to change state and set serviceDbRef and storageDbRef in SagraContext
+- in useEffect setup onetime listener for firebase.auth() to change state and set serviceDbRef and storageDbRef in SagraContext.
+Catch error and log it to console

 SagraContext
 - context with state serviceDbRef and storageDbRef